Excerpts from Jim Conrad's

 Passage to and from the lookout point took us through a maguey plantation.
 Remember that magueys are any of several agaves from which the alcoholic pulque, mezcal and tequila drinks are made.
-On our return trip a fellow was waiting for us with sweet slices of maguey heart, as shown at the right, with a small maguey in the background.
+On our return trip a fellow was waiting for us with sweet slices of maguey heart, as shown above with a small maguey in the background.

 When you want to make pulque or the other drinks you begin by cutting away a maguey's heart so that a hole is formed where the center leaves arose.
 The maguey's sweet sap slowly fills the hole, then is removed and fermented.
 Of course, removing a maguey's heart kills the plant.